bitwiseworks/python-os2/Doc/library/io.rst

       is usual for each of the lines provided to have a line separator at the end.

+   .. method:: __del__()

+      Prepare for object destruction. :class:`IOBase` provides a default implementation of this method that calls the instance's :meth:`~IOBase.close` method.

 .. class:: RawIOBase

-   Base class for raw binary I/O.  It inherits :class:`IOBase`.
+   Base class for raw binary streams.
+It inherits :class:`IOBase`.
 There is no public constructor.

-   Raw binary I/O typically provides low-level access to an underlying OS device or API, and does not try to encapsulate it in high-level primitives (this is left to Buffered I/O and Text I/O, described later in this page).
+   Raw binary streams typically provide low-level access to an underlying OS device or API, and do not try to encapsulate it in high-level primitives (this functionality is done at a higher-level in buffered binary streams and text streams, described later in this page).

-   In addition to the attributes and methods from :class:`IOBase`, RawIOBase provides the following methods:
+   :class:`RawIOBase` provides these methods in addition to those from :class:`IOBase`:

-   .. method:: read(n=-1)
+   .. method:: read(size=-1)

-      Read up to *n* bytes from the object and return them.
-As a convenience, if *n* is unspecified or -1, :meth:`readall` is called.
+      Read up to *size* bytes from the object and return them.
+As a convenience, if *size* is unspecified or -1, all bytes until EOF are returned.
       Otherwise, only one system call is ever made.
-Fewer than *n* bytes may be returned if the operating system call returns fewer than *n* bytes.
+Fewer than *size* bytes may be returned if the operating system call returns fewer than *size* bytes.

-      If 0 bytes are returned, and *n* was not 0, this indicates end of file.
+      If 0 bytes are returned, and *size* was not 0, this indicates end of file.
       If the object is in non-blocking mode and no bytes are available, ``None`` is returned.

+      The default implementation defers to :meth:`readall` and :meth:`readinto`.

    .. method:: readall()